 When it comes to being stylish at 40, fit is one of the style basics – without proper fit, nothing will look flattering on you.
-Keep in mind this means clothes that are too big and too small.
-Neither one is attractive or flattering.
+This means clothes that are too big and too small.
 Consider why you are keeping the clothes.
 Do not keep an abundance of “aspirational clothes” – clothes that you may one day fit into.
 Because it’s unlikely when you get to that size that you will want to wear the clothes again.
 Tim Gunn says that “fit is the most neglected aspect of style.”
 I can confirm that I see that time and again in my work with clients.
 Get into your closet (get a full length mirror if you don’t have one) and confirm your clothes fit!

 Things that do not fit into your present lifestyle

-Things that aren’t aligned with your present or positioning you for your future
+Things that aren’t positioning you for your future

 Do you have a lot of clothes that you used to fit into (see #1), are sentimental or you keep because you spent money on them even though you don’t love them?
 Then they need to go.
 Your closet needs to be a place that honors your present and has positioned you for the future.
-When you hold onto the past and items from your past, you stay there.
-Take advantage of the opportunity for the items in your closet to align with you and position you for success in your personal and professional life!
+When you hold onto items from your past, you stay there.
+The items in your closet need to align with you and position you for success in your personal and professional life!